novacaptach/vsts-git-tasks/Tasks/EnableGitRemoteAccess/README.md

 # Enable Git Remote Access
-Update the Git repository on the agent to allow access to the upstream repository on Visual Studio Team Service.
+Updates a remote of the Git repository on the agent to allow access to the upstream repository on Visual Studio Team Services.